KennyLowe/azure-stack-docs/azure-stack/user/azure-stack-network-howto-extend-datacenter.md

 # Extending storage to Azure Stack Hub

 This article provides Azure Stack Hub storage infrastructure information to help you decide how to integrate Azure Stack Hub into your existing networking environment.
 After providing a general discussion of extending your datacenter, the article presents two different scenarios.
 You can connect to a Windows file storage server.
-You can also connect to a Windows iSCSI server.
+You can also connect to a Windows iSCSI server, or to an NFS volume.

 ## Overview of extending storage to Azure Stack Hub